Nimrod Guez, Principal Viola

 Nimrod Guez was a first prize winner of the”Aviv” competition in 2002.

-2005 he became 1st principle violist at the Gewandhaus Orchester zu Leipzig.
+In 2005 he became 1st principal violist at the Gewandhaus Orchester zu Leipzig.
 From 2008 to 2012 he held the same position at the Symphonieorchester des Bayerischen Rundfunks.

-Out of his great affection for early music, he plays the baroque violin since 2010.
+Out of his great affection for early music, he has been playing the baroque violin since 2010.
 With musicians from the Bavarian Radio Symphonic Orchestra he founded “L’accademia giocosa”, an ensemble for early music.

 In 2012, Nimrod Guez was appointed professor for viola at the Wuerzburg University of Music.

 Nimrod Guez performs as a violin, viola and baroque violin soloist.
-He is a highly sought-after musician for chamber music.
-He plays at the side of well-known artists such as Janine Jansen, Vilde Frang, Liza Ferschtman, Sebastian Klinger, Nicolas Altstaedt and Maximilian Hornung at various festivals, for instance the “Utrecht Kamermuziek Festival”(NL), the “Lockenhaus Chamber Music Festival” (AT) and “ErstKlassik”(Sarnersee, CH).
+He is a highly sought-after chamber musician.
+He plays alongside well-known artists such as Janine Jansen, Vilde Frang, Liza Ferschtman, Sebastian Klinger, Nicolas Altstaedt and Maximilian Hornung at various festivals, for instance the “Utrecht Kamermuziek Festival”(NL), the “Lockenhaus Chamber Music Festival” (AT) and “ErstKlassik”(Sarnersee, CH).